Sewer56/struct-compression-analyzer/format-schema.md

 - g (5 bits) [***low*** 2 bits of ***first byte***, high 3 bits of ***second byte***]
 - b (5 bits) [***low*** bits (0-5) of ***second byte***]

+If you wish to control the order of bits within an individual field, use the [`bit_order` property on the field](#endianness-of-field), which has a different meaning.

 ### Root Section

 The `root` section defines the top-level structure containing all fields and groups.